Mahmoud Messadi: Career in government

-In addition to these responsibilities, Messadi worked closely with UNESCO and Alexo as well as the Arabic Language Academy in Jordan.
+In addition to these responsibilities, Messadi worked with UNESCO and Alexo as well as the Arabic Language Academy in Jordan.

 Literary career

 Messadi established two magazines: al-Mabahith (Investigations) and al-Hiyaat al-Thiqaafiyya (Cultural Life), which is still issued by the Ministry of Culture.

 Messadi wrote his important works between 1939 and 1947.
 These works reveal the Qur'anic influence on his intellectual and belief formation and his style.
 His works also reveal his knowledge of the work of Muslim thinkers of various eras, and especially the ancient Arab literature that had interested him since high school.
 His speciality was his ability to combine this knowledge of the rich Arabo-Islamic tradition with his extensive knowledge of Western literature and philosophy, particularly French.

-One of his most influential works, al-Sudd ('The dam') was written in 1940 but not published until 1955.
+One of his most influential works, al-Sudd ('The dam'), was written in 1940 but not published until 1955.
 The novel tells the story of Ghaylan and his wife Maymuna, who come upon a valley full of people who worship a goddess of drought named Sahhaba.
 Ghaylan decides to build the people a dam, to give them a reliable source of water and cure them of their superstitions, with disastrous results.
 This novel is recognized for "the extreme elegance of its language," which is classical yet clear, as displayed in this work: "The high literary quality of Al-Sudd resides in its pristine clarity of expression, its stylistic echos of the Koran, and its skillful recuperation of Tunisian literary heritage."